-18. Frequency of audits
+12. Frequency of audits

-The Internal Audit function carries out internal audits as a part of the overall audit assurance framework to the Company.
-The risk map of the auditable units so derived will decide the frequency of audit of the respective units as under:
+The Internal Audit function or eligible outside firms carries out internal audits as a part of the overall audit assurance framework to the Company.
+The frequency of audit of the must be determined by the board and shall not be more than a year.